googleforgames/global-multiplayer-demo/README.md

 ### Deploy Agones To GKE Clusters

-The Agones deployment is in two steps: The initial install and the Allocation Endpoint Patch.
+The Agones deployment is in two steps: The Initial Install and the Allocation Endpoint Patch.

 #### Initial Install
 Replace the` _RELEASE_NAME` substitution with a unique build name.
 Cloudbuild will deploy Agones using Cloud Deploy.

 ```shell
 $ cd deploy/agones/install
 $ gcloud builds submit --config=cloudbuild.yaml --substitutions=_RELEASE_NAME=rel-1
 ```

-After the initial Agones Deployment, we must now get the Agones Allocatior's External load balancer IPs:
+After the initial Agones Deployment, we must now get the Agones Allocatior's External load balancer IPs for each GKE cluster:

+From the GKE web console:

 ![GKE Service](files/gke-service.jpg)

-If you have kubectl already setup for each cluster, You can use it to to grab the EXTERNAL-IPs on each GKE cluster:
+Or if you have kubectl already setup for each cluster, You can use it to to grab the EXTERNAL-IPs on each GKE cluster:

 ```shell
 $ kubectl get svc/agones-allocator -n agones-system